microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0/Update-MgPrint.md

                     - `[Type <Int32?>]`: For internal use only
                   - `[ApproximateLastSignInDateTime <DateTime?>]`: The timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
 Supports $filter (eq, ne, not, ge, le, and eq on null values) and $orderBy.
                   - `[ComplianceExpirationDateTime <DateTime?>]`: The timestamp when the device is no longer deemed compliant.
 The timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
                   - `[DeviceId <String>]`: Unique identifier set by Azure Device Registration Service at the time of registration.
+This is an alternate key that can be used to reference the device object.
 Supports $filter (eq, ne, not, startsWith).
                   - `[DeviceMetadata <String>]`: For internal use only.
 Set to null.
                   - `[DeviceVersion <Int32?>]`: For internal use only.
                   - `[DisplayName <String>]`: The display name for the device.
 Required.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.